How Slack’s Threads help your team blossom

 Summing up: if you lead a team into a common goal and Slack is a relevant part of your team’s communication, do default to using your team’s channel instead of Direct Messages.
 The newly introduced Threads feature brings a great way of separating your discussions without losing the value of having all information and context openly available within the team.
 This is particularly stringent for remote/distributed teams.

-If you agree with me (or not), do recommend and share this story, follow me for more of my ramblings (on productivity, Agile, product management, etc.), and/or reach me out on Twitter.
+If you agree with me (or not), do share this story, follow me for more of my ramblings (on productivity, Agile, product management, etc.), and/or reach me out on Twitter.

 (*) The post’s header image is a photo I’ve taken of my sunflowers starting to bud.

 This post represents my personal opinion on this subject, not that of any company I work (or have worked) at/for on this subject area.